Charley Pride's 10th Album

-Charley Pride's 10th Album is the eighth studio album by the American country music artist of the same name.
+Charley Pride's 10th Album is the eighth studio album by the American country music artist Charley Pride.
 It was released in 1970 on the RCA Victor label (catalog no. LSP-4367).

 The album was awarded four stars from the web site AllMusic.
 It debuted on Billboard magazine's country album chart on July 25, 1970, peaked at No. 1, and remained on the chart for 49 weeks.
 The album also included the No. 1 hit single "Is Anybody Goin' to San Antone".